b0rdst31n/SbleedyGonzales/helpers/blueshark/README.md

 ## Credit

 The SnifferAPI is being provided by <https://www.nordicsemi.com/Products/Development-tools/nrf-sniffer-for-bluetooth-le/download>.
-The HackRF Snoffer is from <https://github.com/mikeryan/ice9-bluetooth-sniffer>.
+The HackRF Sniffer is from <https://github.com/mikeryan/ice9-bluetooth-sniffer>.